react-component/pagination/README.md

 ## License

-rc-pagination is released under the MIT license.
+@rc-component/pagination is released under the MIT license.